 If an Employer Refuses to Pay Maintenance and Cure

-In instance in which employers fail to pay for maintenance and cure, workers have the right to seek legal representation.
+In instances in which employers fail to pay for maintenance and cure, workers have the right to seek legal representation.
 If this happens, a settlement amount for the injured worker is usually a much higher amount for the employer to pay out when compared to typical maintenance and cure rates.
 Fortunately, most employers understand this, and will usually pay enough and sometimes even higher-than-expected compensation amounts.
 However, even though they are legally bound to pay for maintenance and cure, there are still some employers that try to get out of it.
 In these instances, it’s highly recommended that the seaman seek legal representation.